ashishch164/WebDev_Projects/Railway Reservation System/How to run this software/README.md

-1. First of all download php files and images from this repository and store them in one file folder ,lets called it as "RRS" and do not create any folders in it like admin,customer,img or staff.
+1. First of all download php files and images from this repository's admin,staff,customer and img folder and store them in one file folder ,lets called it as "RRS" and do not create any folders in it like admin,customer,img or staff.
 I created in repo only just to look well managed. </br></br>
 2. Install xampp server in your computer and then in htdocs folder in xampp folder, paste this whole RRS folder. </br>
 3. Then start your xampp server from xampp control panel. </br>
 4. After that open http://localhost/phpmyadmin/ in your browser and create a new database and named it as "DB" (Remember: it must be in capital form).</br>